kristonova/asi-assignment/README.md

 # asi-assignment
-This repository contains an advanced implementation of Bayesian Neural Networks using the Bayes by Backprop algorithm created by Krisostomus Nova RAHMANTO.
-This project was developed as part of the Advanced Statistical Inference (ASI) course at EURECOM (Spring 2025).
+This repository presents a reproducible implementation of Bayesian Neural Networks using the Bayes by Backprop algorithm, as developed by Krisostomus Nova RAHMANTO.
+This work was undertaken as part of the Advanced Statistical Inference (ASI) course at EURECOM (Spring 2025).

 ## Overview
-- Implementation of weight uncertainty through variational inference.
+- Implementation of weight uncertainty via variational inference.
-- A PyTorch-based Bayesian neural network with custom BayesianLinear layers.
+- A PyTorch-based Bayesian neural network employing two BayesianLinear layers.
-- Training on the FashionMNIST dataset with detailed uncertainty analysis.
+- Training and evaluation conducted on the MNIST dataset with rigorous uncertainty quantification.
-- Evaluation using both in-domain (FashionMNIST) and out-of-domain (MNIST) data.
+- Comparison against baseline models including DropoutNN and VanillaNN.
-- Visualization of model uncertainty using Monte Carlo sampling and TensorBoard logging.
+- Detailed hyperparameter tuning, Monte Carlo sampling for ELBO estimation, and extensive analysis of weight distributions and model uncertainty.

 ## Contents
-- **Modeling:** Bayesian network architecture with three fully connected layers.
+- **Modeling:** Bayesian network architecture with configurable hidden units and two stochastic layers.
-- **Training:** Custom training loop with ELBO loss computation and probabilistic sampling.
+- **Training:** A custom training loop that incorporates KL divergence reweighting, learning rate decay, and Monte Carlo approximation of the ELBO loss.
-- **Evaluation:** Ensemble predictions, accuracy logging, and uncertainty visualization.
+- **Evaluation:** Ensemble predictions with uncertainty estimation, comparative analysis among Bayesian and deterministic approaches, and visualization of posterior distributions.
-- **Experiments:** Detailed analysis of epistemic uncertainty for in-distribution and novel inputs.
+- **Experiments:** Systematic hyperparameter tuning and comprehensive diagnostic plots that illustrate convergence behavior and the impact of model regularization.